Using business metrics to design resilient Azure applications

 The Azure SLA also includes provisions for obtaining a service credit if the SLA is not met, along with specific definitions of availability for each service.
 That aspect of the SLA acts as an enforcement policy.

 The Service Level Agreement Estimator sample shows how to calculate the SLA of your architecture.

 Composite SLAs involve multiple services supporting an application, each with differing levels of availability.
 For example, consider an App Service web app that writes to Azure SQL Database.
-At the time of this writing, these Azure services have the following SLAs:
+At the time of publication, these Azure services have the following SLAs: